Skip to content

 How to Organize a Benefit Concert Fundraiser Without Breaking the Bank

-Whether you want to raise money for a school music group or your church’s youth program, a benefit concert can be a fantastic fundraising idea.
-However, before you get started, it's helpful to understand how to organize a concert fundraiser efficiently and cost-effectively.
+If you want to raise money for a school music group or your church’s youth program, a benefit concert can be a fantastic fundraising idea.
+But before you get started, it's helpful to understand how to organize a concert fundraiser efficiently and cost-effectively.

-Throughout this guide, we’ll cover tips and tricks to ensure your charity concert is as affordable—and successful—as possible.
+Discover our top tips and tricks to ensure your charity concert is as affordable (and successful) as possible.

 1. Set goals and a budget